dy/gl-spectrum/process.md

 	- a texture again...
 		+ To avoid texture squatting we could place all technical textures into a sprite.
 			+ And delegate it to gl-component.
+			- We decided to avoid sprites for now - they require size uniforms and uneasy handling in shaders - there are no API for them.
+It is easier just to create another webgl instance.
+3. We sould switch mode to line and draw freqs
+	- that would require extra-step of sending textures to GPU.

+## Q: how can we avoid sending trail frequencies to GPU?
+1. we could render to a separate texture
+	+ anyways that texture is reserved
+	? is it better that calculating in CPU?
+		+ it is parallel
+		- it switches program
+		+ it does not read texture back, and API is simple
+			* trail: false, 1, 2, 5, 10, etc.
+		- we don’t smooth trail
+			+ due to smoothing main frequencies we don’t need to smooth trail
+		- we have not to only calc trail, but to paint it as well.
+Therefore, it anyways should be a separate program with it’s own buffer corresponding to line frequencies.
+2. we could use multibuffers
+	- worrisome
+	- badly supported

+## Q: how trail painting program should calculate average?
+1. Passing averaged uniform.
+2. Keeping buffer only.
+Actually we don’t use frequs uniform, only to scale verteces buffer.
+We could just easily precalc buffer in CPU (not parallel but simplier and allows for averaging at the same time, also use bufferSubData instead of uniformi, saves texture spot.
+	+ bufferSubData is ~5 times faster than texImage2D = setting two buffers is faster than one texture
+	+ CPU processing allows for log-normalize branching
+	+ CPU allows for dynamic details control - no need to create extra verteces
+	* therefore place frequencies and trail in 2 buffers and that is it
+		+ or even better - place frequencies and trail in element buffers and call referenced drawElements
+	- calc log mapping in CPU is non-parallel, and one idle mapping 4 times slower than texImage2D, therefore use textures and for lines just create a separate buffer

 ## Q: how do we make x-colormap?
 * Well setting gradient mask a texture would allow for that...
 Rarely one needs to colorize line, usually just gradient - like phase etc. Basically - mapped colorspace.